urbanjost/M_hashkeys/README.md

 ## DESCRIPTION

-   M_hashkeys(3f) is a Fortran module that contains several modules of hash generators.
+   M_hashkeys(3f) is a Fortran repository that contains several modules of hash generators.

 ## USER DOCUMENTATION